Ring-fencing and Property Investment

-The new law means speculators will no longer be able to use negative gearing to increase their return on investment.
+The new law means investors will no longer be able to use negative gearing to increase their return on investment.
 However, it is still unknown how this will affect the New Zealand property market overall.
 This comes at a time when the Auckland property market is already a tension point for New Zealand.

 Andrew King of the Property Investors Federation predicts that new rules like loss ring-fencing could discourage new builds.Ultimately, these tax deduction changes could result in less property investors and more home-owners.
-However it is important to remember that not all speculators are solely in the business of property!
+However it is important to remember that not all investors are solely in the business of property!